 Lee Tablewski is the Director of the 100,000 Strong for the Americas Innovation Fund.
-His responsibility is to drive the implementation of the initiative, which President Obama has created to foster region-wide prosperity through greater international exchange of students – our future innovators and leaders.
+His responsibility is to drive the implementation of the initiative, which was created to foster region-wide prosperity through greater international exchange of students – our future innovators and leaders.
 The initiative is supported by the U.S. Department of State in partnership with NAFSA: Association of International Educators and Partners of the Americas.
 The multi-million dollar effort unites and partners academic institutions, foundations, corporations, governments, students and faculty members to seize these opportunities.

 15,000 Latin American and Caribbean adult and student learners have benefited from Mr. Tablewski’s programs at the Institute of the Americas, where he served for 18 years as founding Director of Programs and later as founding Director of Training and Director of Project Mexico, and previously at the Dante B. Fascell North-South Center as Senior Research Associate.
 Both organizations enjoyed locations on university campuses, UC San Diego and the University of Miami respectively.